Health Economist, DPhil Candidate

 Health economic aspects of childhood excess weight

-Drawing from the literature and a novel primary care database called QResearch, part of my DPhil project will focus on developing a framework for estimating bodyweight and health economic outcomes over varying time horizons, given individual baseline conditions in childhood.
+Drawing from the literature and the Clinical Practice Research Datalink (CPRD) anonymised patient data, a primary care database representative UK population, part of my DPhil project will focus on developing a framework for estimating body weight and health economic outcomes over varying time horizons, given individual baseline conditions in childhood.

-My DPhil research is funded by the National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) Oxford and Thames Valley and my supervisors are Professor Stavros Petrou, Associate Professor Mara Violato and Dr Nerys Astbury.
+My DPhil research is funded by the National Institute for Health Research (NIHR) Applied Research Collaboration (ARC) Oxford and Thames Valley.
+My supervisors are Professor Stavros Petrou, Associate Professor Mara Violato and Dr Nerys Astbury.

 Health Economic Aspects of Childhood Excess Weight: A Structured Review